blakethom8/cool-mint/README.md

 If problems persist, ensure that all environment variables are correctly set in your `.env` files and that there are no conflicts with other services running on your machine.

+### Support

+For bug reports, feature requests, or any issues related to the GenAI Launchpad:

+1. **GitHub Issues**: Please open an issue on our [GitHub repository](https://github.com/datalumina/genai-launchpad/issues).
+This is the preferred method for tracking and resolving problems, as it allows our community to collaborate and share solutions.

+2. **Email**: For inquiries that don't fit the scope of GitHub issues, you can reach us at launchpad@datalumina.com.
+However, we strongly encourage using GitHub issues for most support needs to benefit the entire community.

+By using GitHub issues, you help us maintain a public knowledge base that can assist other users facing similar challenges.
+It also allows for faster resolution as our community can contribute to solving problems.

 ---

 For further assistance or to contribute to the GenAI Launchpad, please consult the project maintainers or refer to the contribution guidelines.

+## License

+This project is licensed under the DATALUMINA License.
+See the [LICENCE.txt](LICENCE.txt) file for details.

+### Key Points:

+- You are free to use this code for personal or commercial projects, including client work.
+- You can modify and build upon the code.
+- You cannot resell or distribute this code as a template or part of a package where the primary value is in the code itself.
+- The software is provided "AS IS", without warranty of any kind.

+For the full license text, please refer to the [LICENCE.txt](LICENCE.txt) file in the repository.

+---